rwilliams/jrubywiki/Google-Summer-of-Code-2015.md

 * ***[LinkedTransferQueue](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/LinkedTransferQueue.html)***: Introduced in Java 7, LinkedTransferQueues are one of the most adaptable concurrency primitives available on the JVM today.
 * ***[Fork/Join](http://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html)***: a framework introduced in Java 7 for abstracting multicore execution on the JVM

+#### Java ByteBuffer support for nio4r ####

+Ruby has no native ByteArray or ByteBuffer types, [unlike Java](http://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html).
+While it'd be great to have something like this in core Ruby, the next best place would be in the [New IO for Ruby](https://github.com/celluloid/nio4r) project, which provides a thin wrapper around Java NIO.

+The goal of this project would be to wrap Java ByteBuffers (particularly direct ByteBuffers) in a Ruby class that can also be implemented in pure Ruby which hooks into nio4r and can be used directly with nio4r's Java NIO backend.

 ### Ports of popular C extensions ###

 Many Ruby libraries are only available as C extensions, and as a result they're not usable on JRuby.
 The more of these libraries we have ports for, the less pain JRuby users suffer during migration.